Visa policy of Ghana: Visa on arrival

-Since 1 July 2016, all nationals of the African Union that are neither visa-exempt nor eligible to obtain a gratis visa can instead obtain a regular visa valid for a maximum stay of 30 days upon arrival in Ghana, for a fee of 150 USD.

-The arrangement would be piloted at the Kotoka International Airport in Accra for 3 months, and thereafter extended to all other entry points of the country.

-Nationals of Egypt can obtain a gratis visa free of charge upon arrival in Ghana.
-The gratis visa is valid for a maximum stay of 60 days.
+According to the UAE Ministry of Foreign Affairs, the Passport Index, and the Henley Passport Index, citizens of the United Arab Emirates can obtain a visa on arrival.
+All other official sources say that an eVisa is required.

 If special requirements are satisfied, citizens of countries without any diplomatic or consular mission of Ghana who are travelling on short notice may also obtain a visa on arrival.

 Visa is granted on arrival for holders of a copy of a pre-arranged approval from immigration.